For more information please go to the 'Upgrade to a professional qualification' section.

-After successful completion of this Accredited Short Course, 10 credit points can be put towards either the Cyber Defence and Information Assurance MSc, Cyberspace Operations MSc or Information Capability Management MSc or Defence and Security (Technology) MSc.
+After successful completion of this Accredited Short Course, 10 credit points can be put towards either the Cyber Defence and Information Assurance MSc, Cyberspace Operations MSc, Information Capability Management MSc or Defence and Security (Technology) MSc.

 Find out more about short course credit points.

 This module is suitable for those involved in the leveraging data for business decisions, in addition to those involved in the storage and management of data.

 - Dr. Duncan Hodges

 A limited number of MOD sponsored places are available.